“Cuba meets Marrakech meets Paris in this hippy deluxe house (sleeps 6-14), set in a quiet medieval village near Girona”

 - Extra beds

-If you rent the whole house, you can use the kitchen, which is well equipped and laid out (the owners are ex-restaurateurs).
+If you rent the whole house, you can use the kitchen, which is well equipped and laid out (Sebastien, who fitted it, was a restaurateur in Paris).
 There's a grocery in the village, open 7 days a week, with a butchers section too.
 Nearby eateries include a simple bar across the road (Bocca) and plenty of small tapas bars, patisseries and restaurants in nearby towns such as Colomers (5-10 mins' drive), or La Bisbal d’Empordà (20 minutes' drive).
 We would also recommend Hostal Sa Rascassa near Begur for a dinner by the sea, and the wonderfully bohemian bistro at Hotel Aiguaclara in Begur itself (40 minutes' drive).

 - Dinner by arrangement